Jira Automation Integration

 JiBrok Studio integrates with Jira Automation as a custom action.
 You can add the “Run JiBrok Studio Script” action to any automation rule to execute a script from your library.

-Scripts run as Application (no user context), making this ideal for system-level automations that don’t depend on a specific user’s permissions.
+Scripts run with the configured actor (defaults to Application).
+This makes them ideal for system-level automations that don’t depend on a specific user’s permissions.

 Setup